-Lewis Kingman also surveyed the route between Albuquerque, New Mexico and Needles, California in 1880 and supervised the building of the railroad from Winslow to Beale’s Springs, which is near the present location of the City of Kingman.
+The city of Kingman, Arizona, and our chapter are named in honor of Lewis Kingman, a civil engineer for the Atchison, Topeka, and Santa Fe Railroad constructed in the 1880s.
+Mr. Kingman surveyed a railroad route between Albuquerque, New Mexico, and Needles, California, in 1880 and supervised the building of the railroad from Winslow to Beale’s Springs, which is near the present location of the City of Kingman.

-Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations
+Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations